You are here

 Ceremony and Reception

-The Office of Research will honor four University of Michigan staff members for their outstanding service to the research community.
+Four staff members from the University of Michigan are being recognized for their outstanding service to the research community.

-Lori Deromedi and Rick Brandon will receive the Office of Research Exceptional Service Award, Judy Carrillo will receive the Research Administrator Recognition Award and Tom Bray will receive the Research Technical Staff Recognition Award.
+Terri Maxwell will receive the Office of Research Exceptional Service Award, Melissa Karby will receive the Research Administrator Recognition Award and Chuck Woolley will receive the Research Technical Staff Recognition Award.
+The Business Engagement Center and U-M Tech Transfer also will posthumously honor Jessica Soulliere with its inaugural Outstanding Service Award for her exceptional work ethic and strong commitment to service.

-An award reception is scheduled for 3:30 to 5 p.m.
-May 15 in the Hussey Room on the second floor of the Michigan League.
-The award ceremony and remarks will begin at 4 p.m.
-The event is open to the public.
+An award reception is scheduled for 3:30-5:00 p.m. on May 23 in the Michigan League’s Vandenberg Room.
+The award ceremony and remarks, which is open to the public, will begin at 4 p.m.

 The Exceptional Service Award recognizes staff members in Office of Research units for important contributions to the university’s research mission through exceptional performance and by going beyond the ordinary fulfillment of position duties.